donfaustinocortizone/Nashville96/README.md

 	```
    		 -gtk-icon-transform: scale(0);
 	```
-	**Note:** If you want to disable the icons again, just comment or delete that line.
+	**Note:** If you want to enable the icons again, just comment or delete that line.

 **Disable CSD**